tylerryan/concrete-5-7-ldap-authentication/README.md

 4. Use the following form to setup the module.

 ## Errors/Issues
 I do not provide any support for this module, use at your own risk.
-I will update it if needed, but this is here to provide assistance to other needing LDAP/AD Authentication in Concrete 5.7+.
+I will update it if needed, but this is here to provide assistance to others needing LDAP/AD Authentication in Concrete 5.7+.